Procurement: Doing Business with the Government

 • City of Memphis

-By selecting “Business” and then selecting “Doing Business with the City”, this website will outline the materials usually purchased by the City of Memphis.
-It provides useful information to the potential bidder on what requirements must be met in order to qualify to do business with the City.
+By selecting “Business” and then selecting “Become a Supplier,” you will see a guide for doing business with the City of Memphis.
+It provides useful information to the potential bidder on what requirements must be met in order to qualify.

 • City of Germantown